 Ellie Smith – 2021 Junior Tour Scholarship Recipient

 A member of the 2021 Fairhope High School graduating class, and the 2019, 2020 and 2021 Alabama–NW Florida PGA Junior Tour season, Ellie will be heading off to Clinton, Mississippi this fall where she will be a member of the inaugural women’s golf team at Mississippi College.
 While competing as a NCAA Division II athlete, Ellie will also be pursuing a bachelor’s degree in Kinesiology.
 “I want to eventually obtain my Doctorate in Chiropractic and help athletes with their injuries just like my chiropractor has done for me,” says Ellie.
-“When I think of a college education, I see it as a next step in who I was created to be – it’s a next step in growing my faith, my relationships and becoming better athlete and golfer.”
+“When I think of a college education, I see it as a next step in who I was created to be – it’s a next step in growing my faith, my relationships and becoming a better athlete and golfer.”
 Ellie finished her high school career with a 4.22 GPA all while competing on two varsity teams at Fairhope High School, partaking in Student Government events, and working junior camps part-time at Rock Creek Golf Course in Fairhope.
-Ellie consistently finished in the top of her age division on the Junior Tour in 2019 and 2020 and has continued this trend with an impressive season so far in the 2021.
+Ellie consistently finished at or near the top of her age division on the Junior Tour in 2019 and 2020 and has continued this trend with an impressive season so far in 2021.

 Jon Byrd – 2021 Junior Tour Scholarship Recipient